baishancloud/nginx-development-guide/zh.md

 ngx_rbtree_init(&root.rbtree, &root.sentinel, insert_value_function);
 ```

-The insert_value_function is a function that is responsible for traversing the tree and inserting new v
-alues into correct place.
-For example, the ngx_str_rbtree_insert_value functions is designed to deal wi
+The insert_value_function is a function that is responsible for traversing the tree and inserting new values into correct place.
+For example, the ngx_str_rbtree_insert_value functions is designed to deal with ngx_str_t type.
-th ngx_str_t type.

 ```
 void ngx_str_rbtree_insert_value(ngx_rbtree_node_t *temp,